 If your back pain increases AFTER the exercise, it is best you do not perform it again.

 Note: These next three exercises must be performed with great care.
 The aim of them is to mobilize the sciatic nerve, and nerves are very delicate.
-This is not the same as a stretch of a muscle.
+These exercises are not the same as stretching a muscle.
 DO NOT push into pain.
-The moment you feel a stretch, back off the exercise.
+The moment you feel a stretch, withdraw from the exercise.